Restaurant in Évian-les-Bains, France

 Le Muratore's menu rotates around what the season and the lake provide, and that seasonal logic is worth paying attention to when you plan your visit.
 Lake fish from Lac Léman — perch and féra are the regional staples — tend to be at their leading when water temperatures are lower, making spring and early autumn good windows.
 The menu also carries Lyonnais classics, which are less season-dependent but add substance in the colder months: quenelles, charcuterie preparations, and the kind of rich, unapologetic cooking that Lyon's bouchon tradition built its reputation on.
 For returning visitors, the practical move is to check what's leading the à la carte on arrival: the lake fish dishes are the reason to come, but the Lyonnais additions are there when you want something more grounding.

 If you've eaten here before and defaulted to a safe choice, the à la carte is worth a longer look on your next visit.
 The menu uses what the database describes as noble ingredients alongside those hearty Lyonnais classics, and the combination gives you a menu that works across seasons without feeling unfocused.
-Spring and early autumn visits tend to give you the leading of both: lake fish still active in the menu, and temperatures that make the terrace comfortable without the full-summer crowds.
+Spring and early autumn visits tend to give you the best of both: lake fish still active in the menu, and temperatures that make the terrace comfortable without the full-summer crowds.

 There is no published phone number or booking platform in our current data, so the most reliable approach is to visit the restaurant directly or check for a listing on a third-party reservation platform.
 Our full Évian-les-Bains restaurants guide has additional options if Le Muratore isn't bookable on your dates.